 If you wish to get an insurance policy to pay off your mortgage so your family can stay in your home after you pass on, you can contact an insurance carrier to look into mortgage or general life insurance policies to accomplish your goal.

 When it comes to fees, it’s absolutely understandable to want to pay as little as possible.
-That’s why it makes sense to go with a lender that offers low monthly private mortgage insurance rates that are very competitive.
+That’s why it makes sense to go with a lender like Quicken Loans that offers some of the lowest private mortgage insurance rates in the industry.

 Are you ready to get started?
 You can apply online through Rocket Mortgage ® by Quicken Loans.
 Otherwise, one of our Home Loan Experts would be happy to take your call at (888) 980-6716.
 If you have any questions, you can leave them in the comments below.

 *BPMI Monthly and LPMI Single rate data is compared to publicly published private mortgage insurance rates

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.